Dunwoody is northern suburb of Atlanta which became a separate city in 2008. However, European settlement began as early as the 1830s.

 5. Dunwoody Nature Center

-This centre combines a traditional urban parkland and an education space.
+This center combines a traditional urban parkland and an education space.
 Here, visitors are able to explore authentic north Georgia wetlands, a native American tepee, and a variety of hiking trails.

 Those who have already tired themselves out during their discover of Dunwoody will appreciate the hammock garden, where visitors are able to relax in hammocks strung between the woodland trees.

-The centre only dates from 1975, when the land was purchased as part of America’s bicentennial celebrations.
+The center only dates from 1975, when the land was purchased as part of America’s bicentennial celebrations.